Oppodelldog/droxy/README.md

 ```

 ## Create commands
-Once you have setup your config, you want to create commands out of it.
+Once you have set up your config, you want to create commands out of it.
-To generate the command binaries, navigate next to droxy.toml file and execute
+To generate the command binaries, navigate next to droxy.toml file and execute:
 ```bash
     droxy clones
 ```